Friday, December 29, 2023

 “Jive Talkin’” was co-written by all three Bee Gees.
 In the Emmy-winning documentary The Bee Gees: How Can You Mend a Broken Heart, Barry explained the genesis of the song.
 He said its rhythm was inspired by the “clickety-click” sound their car made as they crossed the Julia Tuttle Causeway Bridge on their daily trips from Biscayne Bay to Criteria Recording Studios in North Miami.
 Barry said it sounded like “ch, ch-ch, ch-ch” in his head, and he eventually began singing to the rhythmic sound–and “Jive Talkin’” was born.
 You can hear the “ch, ch-ch, ch-ch” scratchy chicken-picking guitar lick that the song was built on at the intro.

 The inclusion of synth bass on “Jive Talkin’” was an instance of pure serendipity.
 Group bassist Maurice couldn’t make it into the studio one day, so Blue Weaver played the bass line on a Minimoog synthesizer.
 It was only meant to be a temporary placement until Maurice returned.
 When he came back to the studio, they played him the demo with the synth bass line and suggested he re-record it on his bass guitar.
 However, Maurice really dug the synth bass part, so they left it in.
-He just added a few touches in certain sections for added emphasis.
+He just contributed a few extra touches in certain sections for additional flavor.
 Also, Weaver played the stellar synth part in the song’s instrumental section on an ARP 2600 synthesizer.

 “Jive Talkin’” was the lead single from the Bee Gees’ thirteenth studio album Main Course, released in June of 1975 on RSO Records.
 It shot to #1 on the Billboard Hot 100 and peaked at #9 on Billboard’s Hot Disco Singles chart.
 The song rose to #5 on the UK singles chart.
 It also charted in the top 10 in three other countries: New Zealand (#4), Ireland (#5) and Canada (#1).
 The song has sold over a million copies in the U.S. and moved 250,000 units in the UK and 75,000 in Canada.